-Inline Editing is a new technology designed to make it possible edit pages that look just like the final page.
-It is a total WYSIWYG experience, because not only the edited content will look like the final, but also the page and the context where the content is placed will be the real one.
+Inline Editing is a new technology designed to make it possible to edit pages that look just like the final page.
+It is a total WYSIWYG experience, because not only the edited content will look like the final outcome, but also the page and the context where the content is placed will be the real one.

 Enabling Inline Editing

 Inline Editing is enabled directly on HTML elements through the HTML5

 Suppose, for example, that you want to make a